bsherwin/neo2cosmos/readme.md

 If you don't already have the neo4j image loaded, it will automatically download to your computer.
 Then, Docker will start up the image and set up both the neo4j bolt on port 7687 and the neo4j browser on port 7474.
 Finally, it will store all of the data in your user home directory under neo4j/data.
 This way, your data will survive container reboots.

 Next, point your browser over to http://localhost:7474 to spin up the data browser for neo4j.
 The initial login/password will be "neo4j/neo4j" and you will have to change the password.
-Remember this password, you will need it again in a little bit.
-You could spend some time learning about Graph databases, but we want data...so fire up the code.
+This password will go in the configuration later.
 Start one of the code walkthroughs to load up some data.

 ```
 :play write-code